Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Archetype-Definitions.md

 This template-based approach was chosen to make the desired-state easier to understand, simplify the process of managing configuration and versioning, reduce code duplication (DRY), and to improve consistency in complex environments.

+We have documented some examples defining how to update the parameters for policy assignments on [this Wiki page](wiki_override_policy_assignment_parameters).

 ### Example archetype definition

 ```json